10 Things Teachers Should Know About Fragile X Syndrome: Strengths, Challenges, and How They Learn

 The most effective way to help your student get the most from their time at school is to minimize the likelihood of hyperarousal and anxiety, which can maximize their focus and cooperation.

 Eye contact will come naturally as the student becomes more comfortable with you.

-Students with FXS are good sight word learners, but have a terrible time with phonetics.
-They are motivated by the end result, and impatient with the process.
-Use backward rather than forward chaining; use checklists to show progress toward an end result.
+They are good sight word learners, but have a terrible time with phonetics.
+They’re motivated by the end result, but impatient with the process.
+Use backward rather than forward chaining, e.g., checklists to show progress toward an end result.

 Accommodate attention deficits by keeping tasks brief.
 Keep up a good pace — power breaks are short breaks.

 Provide some non-verbal alternatives for students to show what they know, such as following directions and pointing to visual representations.